pculllback/atml3-docs/source/includes/_properties.md

 }
 ```

 > Maybe you have noticed it already, the data set contains a field which can be used as an adjective (color)!
-So now, we can just paste it as adjective of the DATA_animal property.
+So now, we can just paste the DATA_color property as an adjective of the DATA_animal property.

 ```
 {